Woolworths Third Party Property Damage Cover Review

 Woolworths Third Party Property Insurance pays compensation for:

-- You're at-fault accident.
+- Your at-fault accident.
 If you are in an accident that is your fault, Woolworths Third Party Property Insurance covers the loss or damage resulting from this accident.

 - Your legal liability.
 If legal liability has arisen from the use of your car, a substitute car or from a trailer or caravan attached to your car at the time of the accident, Woolworths will pay compensation for loss or damage.

 - Uninsured motorist benefit.
-If your car is damaged in an accident by an uninsured motorist, your Third Party Property Insurance from Woolworths will also cover any damage to your car to the value of $3,000.
+If your car is damaged in an accident by an uninsured motorist, your Third Party Property Insurance from Woolworths will also cover any damage to your car to the lesser of $3,000 or the market value of your car.

 - Any driver.
 Any driver who is using your car with your permission and is deemed to be at fault in the event of an accident, which causes loss or damage, will be covered for liability.